 5 Worker Misclassification Mistakes to Avoid

-Becoming familiar with how the IRS and Department of Labor (DOL) categorize workers is a good first step.
+- Become familiar with how the IRS and Department of Labor (DOL) categorize workers.

-Deciding how to classify workers is an important and can often be quite complicated.
+When deciding how to classify workers, there are important factors that should be considered.
 Whether you classify someone as an employee or a contractor will dictate how you pay taxes as an employer, how the worker is paid, whether they are eligible for benefits, and how they are managed on a daily basis.
 Below, we explore five common worker misclassification mistakes and how to avoid them.

 1. Not Fully Understanding the Difference Between Employees and Independent Contractors